Skip to content

 November 21, 1966, Army PFC Charles L. Hicks from Hazard died fighting in the Vietnam War.

 November 21, 1972, Muhammad Ali (40-1) fought Bob Foster (49-5) in Sahara Tahoe Hotel, Stateline, Nevada.
-Ali was more than forty pounds heavier than his opponent, who was really a light heavyweight.
+Ali was more than 40 lbs. heavier than his opponent, who was really a light heavyweight.
 This fight took place in a nightclub where fans sat around dinner tables.
 Ali toyed with Foster until the 5th round, the one in which he had predicted victory.
 Foster survived four knockdowns and opened up the 1st cut on Ali in the ring.
-But Ali knocked down Foster two more times before getting an eighth-round stoppage.
+But Ali knocked down Foster two more times before getting an 8th round stoppage.

 November 21, 1981, in his final game as Kentucky’s coach, Fran Curci led the Wildcats to a 21–10 victory over Tennessee in Lexington.
 Meanwhile, in Louisville, the unranked Cardinals beat the #9 Southern Mississippi Golden Eagles.

 November 21, 1984, Governor Martha Layne Collins, America’s only female governor at the time, underwent emergency surgery in London to remove a sliver of glass lodged in her small intestine.
-Collins was in England studying acid rain concerns with three other governors.
+Collins visited England to study acid rain concerns with three other governors.

 November 21, 1987, the 4th Breeders’ Cup returned to the site of its inaugural running, Hollywood Park.
-It was one of the most exciting Classics ever when winners of the past two Kentucky Derby’s, Ferdinand and Alysheba, battled to the wire for the world’s richest horse race.
+In one of the most exciting Classics ever run, the winners of the past two Kentucky Derbys, Ferdinand and Alysheba, battled to the wire for the world’s richest horse race.
 Judge Angelucci, named for long-serving Fayette County Judge, set the pace.
 They also raced for Horse of the Year honors.

 Sprint